 Are you in dire need of a hefty dose of nature?
 How does easy access to the beach, the trails, and a nature reserve sound?
 Poetto is for you.

-You’ll find locals enjoying Poetto beach in all seasons, year-round, whether they are jogging along the path that runs parallel to the sand or lounging on a sunbed with a book.
-Poetto Beach is one of the best parts of Cagliari.
+You’ll find locals enjoying Poetto beach in all seasons, year-round, whether they are jogging, biking or skating along the path that runs parallel to the sand or lounging on a sun-bed with a book.
+Poetto Beach is one of the best places to visit in Cagliari.

 As a side note, fairly close to Poetto is Calamosca, another incredible beach in Cagliari that has rewarding hiking trails.

-My Top Recommendations for the Best Hotels in Poetto
+Best Hotels in Cagliari’s Poetto Beach

 Make sure to read my other posts about Cagliari: